 Over forty years ago Koseq started in the oil recovery market by developing the rigid sweeping arm.
 It was, and still is, a different solution than most other stationary equipment.
 The rigid sweeping arms made it possible to effectivly and efficiently recover oil by dynamicly sweeping the oil of the water, in both good and adverse weather conditions.
 Koseq still leads the way of dynamic oil reocovery, for example by making this well proven technology more accessible.
 Independent floating sweeping arms to be used in the most flexible way on a vessel of opportunity and containerized units engineered in detail to give an easy, fast and effective oil recovery solution, anywhere, anytime you need it.

-In cooperation with our sister company from Thecla Bodewes Group shipyards we can proudly say that we offer Dutch quality built products.
-A truly Dutch engineering solution in combating oil pollution.
+With a headquaters based in Ridderkerk and in cooperation with our sister company from the Thecla Bodewes Shipyards in the north-east of the Netherlands we can proudly say that we offer Dutch quality built products.
+A truly world-class Dutch engineering solution in combating oil pollution, made available anywhere in the world.

 Lately Koseq has joined forces with Vikoma, another groundbreaking company in a complementing part of the oil recovery market.
 This cooperation, together with more than 100 years of experience, makes it possible to approach the market with a wider range of products and to increase added value in service to the customer.

 The increased transport of oil in the 1960s and 70s led to some major incidents where large amounts of oil polluted waters and coasts.
 These incidents, and the lack of proper equipment to recover spilled oil, lead to the start the development of the rigid sweeping arm.
 The goal was to produce a reliable and effective tool, capable of removing large quantities of oil at sea under severe circumstances.
 In cooperation with Rijkswaterstaat (the Dutch Ministry of Transport, Public Works and Water Management) and T.N.O.(Dutch Organization for Applied Scientific Research) the rigid sweeping arm was developed over forty years ago.